pierrecabriere/react-authmanager/README.md

 # 2 - Minimal configuration

 To properly work, **react-authmanager** needs to know how to get the current user from the server and how to get the token from the login response.<br/>
-The simplest way to configure the manager is to import it and change its default config.<br/>
+The simplest way to configure the manager is to import it and change its config object.<br/>
+You need to define the configuration before starting to use the toolkit, so the best place to configure the manager is the `index.js` or `App.js` file.

 **example with axios**
 ```js